WATCH NOW: 10 Most Popular Horse Breeds in the World

 Its smooth gaits, such as the four-beat "running walk," make it comfortable for riding long distances, so it was the mount of choice for many Civil War generals.

-In fact, it is believed that Robert E. Lee’s mount, Traveler, was part Tennessee Walker.
+In fact, it is believed that Robert E. Lee's mount, Traveler, was part Tennessee Walking Horse.
 Today, Tennessee Walkers are used as both show horses and pleasure mounts.

 Compact, brave and agreeable, the Morgan horse is best known for its versatility.
 One of the oldest breeds developed in the United States, all Morgans trace back to the foundation sire, Figure.